odyslam/balena-nginx-raspberry/README.md

 Note that in order for nginx to function properly, it needs the certificates/private keys that are generated with `certbot` and a `dhparam.pem` that can be generated on the developer's machine.
 Thus, if running the webserver for the first time, enable the appropriate environment variable so that  `certbot` can generated the required keys.

-## Certbot

-The certbot functionality is housed in the same container as the webserver becuse it needs access to the nginx directory.
-If we set the environment variable `CERTBOT=1`, the service will be restarted and it will start the SSL certificate functionality.
-After success, it will save the credentials into a named volume and will start the server as usual.

-If we want, we can either leave the environment variable as-is, but in case of container restart, the functionality will run again (only to notify us that the certificates are up-to date and no further action is required) or we can set `CERTBOT=0` and restart the container with that functionality disabled.

 ## Netdata

 Netdata is used to monitor the device's resources and the connection status of Nginx.
 It used the `/stub_status` page of nginx in order to aggregate information and present it in the dashboard.